luizppa/third-person-camera/README.md

 (v * zoomStartDistanceRatio) + ((1 - v) * zoomCapDistanceRatio)
 ```

 with `v = 0.5`.
 The zoom out amount is represented by the percentage of the default distance that will be added, therefore the camera will zoom out by 20% of the default distance (120% in total).
+Past the cap speed of 15 m/s, the camera will always be zoomed out by 30%.

 The result can be seen in the following gif: